Classification results for bounded positive solutions to the critical $p$-Laplace equation: Introduction

 For~$p = 2$, since any solution~$u \in W^{1,2}_{\loc}(\R^n) \cap L^\infty_{\loc}(\R^n)$ to~\eqref{eq:critica-plap} is actually smooth by standard regularity theory, the conclusion of Theorem~\ref{th:class-noener} follows directly from the discussion above in every dimension.

-In the general case~$1<p<n$, apart from Theorem~\ref{th:class-noener}, the classification of local weak solutions to~\eqref{eq:critica-plap} is known only under additional decay or boundedness assumptions.
-Motivated by this limitation, we establish the following higher integrability result.
+In the general case~$1<p<n$, apart from Theorem~\ref{th:class-noener}, the classification of local weak solutions to~\eqref{eq:critica-plap} is known only under additional global decay or boundedness assumptions.
+Motivated by this limitation, we establish the following higher integrability result under the assumption that the infimum of the solution behaves properly at infinity, namely that there exists some constant~$C>0$ such that